Photo Credit: Harold Banks

 It’s no secret that we in Lake Martin live for those summer days on the lake.
-We love feeling that warm sun on our skin, and whether we are wakeboarding, skiing, boating, visiting the goats of Goat Island, catching Friday on the Green at Russell Crossroads, chilling on the beach at Wind Creek State Park, or just hanging out at one of our favorite lakeside places sipping on a cold Bushwacker, summertime at Lake Martin is like no other place.
+We love feeling that warm sun on our skin, and whether we are wakeboarding, skiing, boating, catching Friday on the Green at Russell Crossroads, chilling on the beach at Wind Creek State Park, or just hanging out at one of our favorite lakeside places sipping on a cold Bushwacker, summertime at Lake Martin is like no other place.
 If I was a betting woman, I would bet that most around here would tell you that summer was their favorite time of year.
 Today though, I speak in defense of one of my favorite seasons.
 I want to tell you why winter at the lake is so special-and why this winter holds special significance.

 The one big change that happens on the lake in the fall/winter is the lowering of the water level.
 You can read more about that here.
 Most years, Alabama Power lowers the lake 7 feet, but every 6 years, they lower the water level an additional 3 feet.
 This year is that special year, and currently, the water level is 10 feet below what it is during the summer.
 This means that those with lakefront property can do work on their docks and seawalls, but it also lends a little treat to us explorers.